 In the zinc pot, the moving strip passes around a rotating, submerged sink roll and is redirected vertically to exit the bath below the coating knives.
-Stabilizer rolls, just under the surface of the zinc, help control strip shape and vibration, allowing a stable, flat strip to pass between the knives.
-Typical gas knives employ a low-pressure, high-volume approach to delivery of the wiping medium.
-Pressure is the principal control parameter for coating mass (weight) control, although height, distance to the strip, and angle of the knives are also adjustable.
-Automatic coating weight controls using artificial intelligence technology have been installed on some lines to produce consistent, steady state, coating weight with a low standard deviation.
+Stabilizer and corrector rolls, just under the surface of the zinc, help control strip shape and vibration, allowing a stable, flat strip to pass between the knives.
+Typical gas knives, one on each side of the strip, employ a low-pressure, high-volume approach to delivery of the wiping medium.
+Figure 8 depicts the gas wiping process on one surface of the sheet.